Build your weapon

 You can buy an AI&P Tactical one of two ways.
 You can buy one of the package weapons or you can design your own and I will build it.
 This is providing you stick with the accessories I offer.
 If you want something else, I will require a deposit before I order it for your weapon.
-Also, I may not have access to that item nor want to install it on a weapon.
+Also, I may not have access to that item nor want to install it on a weapon and I will tell you no, you then can visit competitors.

 All AI&P Tactical shotguns are built on the Remington 870.
 I will not build on anything else as I am a Remington Factory Certified Law Enforcement Armorer, certified on the 870 Police and 11-87-Police and will not build nor even work on other weapons as I am not certified on them.
 Except for the models built on the Police receivers all AI&P Tactical Shotguns are the same.
 All are built on new Remington 870 magnum receivers.
 We bead blast them and parkerize them.
 We upgrade the trigger groups and bolt. the bolt on the Express model and the blot on the P model are the exact same bolt, same matte finish and all the same parts except for the extractor.
 I change the extractor to the solid steel one that comes on the P model and thus a P model bolt.
 The trigger groups are on a polymer housing or you can upgrade to cast but all have the same internal parts.
 I have found the polymer to be completely durable and stays cleaner internally.
 I have the polymer housing on all of my weapons as do all my employees.

 What will vary are the accessories you want on the weapon.
-Most of you will be well served with the Basic I or II model.
-I belive the best fighting shotgun I build is the HD/Duty model.
+Most of you will be well served with the HD/Duty I model, this stands for Home Defense/Duty as it is perfect for either application.
+This is why I believe the best fighting shotgun I build is the HD/Duty model.
 On each model page there will be a list of the accessories you can add and what the cost will be.
 You may find that if you add multiple accessories that the price will go above one of the other packages.
 So pick a package that is closest to the weapon you want and make your modifications from there.

 Here are some tips to selecting the right weapon :

 Home owners: A Basic Home Defense Shotgun should be just that, basic. think "short is better" and pick an 18.5 inch barrel.
 You may not need a two shot tube extension but it helps as you will have a 6 round capacity in the tube and can keep four rounds in the weapon without damage to the mag spring.
 A bead sight will serve your need and adding rifle sights to this weapon is a frill you don't need.
-If you want a forend light the Sure Fire 318LM is all you need for most homes.
-You do not need a tactical choke ( or as we fondly call it, the Tactical Joke) on the weapon, it serves no use and adds unwanted lenght to the weapon.
+The Meprolight Tritium bead like on the HD/Duty is the best barrel for an HD gun.
 You do not want a sling on this weapon as it will hang up on every door knob in your home and on the corners of tables, chairs and anything else in your house.
 All my weapons will come with sling mounts so if you take a tactical training course that requires a sling you are set.
 The stock is a matter of preference but the basic conventional stock will serve you well.
-If lenght of pull is an issue I have reduced LOP stocks for you.
-I recomend resuced LOP stock or adjustable stocks if you are under 5"10" tall.
+If length of pull is an issue I have reduced LOP stocks for you.
+I recommend reduced LOP stock or adjustable stocks if you are under 5"10" tall.
 You can also add recoil reducing stocks if recoil is an issue.
 A shell holder is OK as you can carry different ammo as you check your property.
 For most home owners the Cyl Bore choke is OK and the I/C works great.

 Shooters: If you are like me and enjoy shooting these weapons then think about one with rifle sights so you can get serious will slugs.
 The fixed modified choke is the best on a smooth bore barrel for grouping slugs.
-If you want to shoot all day ( and can afford the ammo) pick the Knoxx SpecOps stock with 95% felt recoil reduction.
+If you want to shoot all day ( and can afford the ammo) pick the Knoxx SpecOps stock for felt recoil reduction or for the "Crème De' Crème" get the Mesa LEO with hydraulic buffer tube.
 Pass on the shell holder as you are on a range and don't need to get to your ammo fast.
 You don't need night sights but if the weapon serves as a defense weapon then think about them.
 You don't need a sling to carry the weapon from your vehicle to the shooting line.
-Also, if you have the money the Mesa Tactical LEO stock with Endine buffer is the best on the market and better then the Knoxx any day.

 Do not think that you can't enjoy shooting your Home Defense weapon as a range weapon.
 In fact this becomes training.
 So if the weapon is going to serve as a Defense weapon build it as a Defense weapon.
 The bottom line for a recreational gun is put what you want and can afford on it.
 I don't mind all the bells and whistles on this one as long as you understand this is a fun gun and not your go to defense weapon and may not be fit for fighting if you have put to much mess on it.